nlpsandbox/notebooks/README.md

 ## Usage

-1. Create and edit the configuration file.
+Create and edit the configuration file.

     cp .env.example .env

-2. Start RStudio.
-Add the option `-d` or `--detach` to run in the background.
+Start RStudio using the latest version of the Docker image
+[nlpsandbox/notebooks]:

+    docker compose pull
     docker compose up

+If you want to build and run the docker image, for example after having customized the `Dockerfile`:

+    docker compose up --build

 RStudio is now available at http://localhost.
 On the login page, enter the default username (`rstudio`) and the password specified in `.env`.